senadkurtisi/Multivariate-Time-Series-Forecast/README.md

 ### Data preprocessing

-The dataset consists of two columns:
+The dataset consists of several features:
 1. No: Row number
 2. year: year of measurement
 3. month: month of measurement